 Fine-scale details and lettering must be large enough to be clearly legible (ideally 1.5-3 mm in height) after the whole diagram has been reduced to one column width.

-Lettering should be kept to a minimum; descriptive matter should be placed in the legend.
+Lettering should be kept to a minimum; grids and shadings should be avoided where they are not required to improve clarity.
+Descriptive matter should be placed in the legend.

 5.4.
-Numbering and legends
+Numbering

 Diagrams should be numbered in a single series in the order in which they are referred to in the text.
-A list of the legends ('figure captions') should be included in the manuscript.